• Home

 Gochujang is a fermented sweet and spicy red chilli paste made from chilli powder, glutinous/sticky rice, fermented soy beans and salt.
 It has a very thick, sticky texture with a vibrant red colour.

 As it is quite spicy, I always recommend using sparingly until you know how spicy you like things.
-These Korean cocktail sausages are mild to medium but you can definitely adjust to your tastes.
+These Korean lettuce cups are mild to medium but you can definitely adjust to your tastes.

 Gochujang is becoming more widely available.
 It used to only be available in Asian supermarkets but I have seen it in the world food aisle of large supermarkets recently.